SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Bridge to Bridge Cruise: This daily cruise gives you the chance to go under both the Golden Gate Bridge and the Bay Bridge in San Francisco.
 It lasts 90 minutes and offers you some great information about both of these very important structures as you enjoy the sights from the water.
 Find tickets for this cruise.

-Night Tour by Bus: This 90-minute night bus tour offers you the chance to learn more about SF at night.
-You will hear more about the Bay Bridge in San Francisco as you make your way across it to Treasure Island, where you'll have a panoramic photo opportunity of the glittering lights.
+Night Tour by Bus: This 90-minute night tour offers you the chance to see SF at dusk and after dark.
+You will hear more about the Bay Bridge in San Francisco as you make your way across it on the double-decker open-top bus to Treasure Island, where you'll have a panoramic photo opportunity of the glittering lights.
 Visit GetYourGuide for more details.

 There is a dedicated space for both pedestrians and bikers to maintain safety on the trail.
 The distance is 2.2 miles each way.